tdulcet/AutoPrimeNet/README.md

 * Add an optional GUI using [Tk](https://en.wikipedia.org/wiki/Tk_(software)) and the [tkinter library](https://docs.python.org/3/library/tkinter.html)
 * Add docstrings to all functions
 * Add an option to show debugging information
+* Support encrypting passwords in the config file
 * Support submitting P-1 results for Fermat numbers

 Thanks to [Daniel Connelly](https://github.com/Danc2050) for updating the PrimeNet Python script from Mlucas to eliminate the password requirement by getting assignments using the [PrimeNet API](https://v5.mersenne.org/v5design/v5webAPI_0.97.html) and to support reporting the assignment results and progress for CUDALucas using the PrimeNet API!